 You need to be aware of the financial landscape of what is going on in the economy.
 If interest rates are rapidly rising, and the consensus is they will continue to go up over the next year, you might want to hold off starting the build process until things settle down.
 But this is tricky because no one can predict what is going to happen.

 As you enter the new home build process, be careful to avoid wanting to upgrade everything.

 Some name brand upgrades, like flooring, can find just as good alternative options for less money.
 Do you need to spend $1,000 upgrading the backsplash in your kitchen?
 Or will a different design look almost as good?

 Once we moved into our house and got settled, there were several costly upgrades we could have avoided.
 We spent way too much money on our backsplash, and we should have gone with cheaper flooring.
 We could have saved money by not including a pergola in the backyard and building that later.

 Overall, we are happy with our decision to build a home.
 We love the neighborhood, and our girls have tons of freedom to play outside (when it isn't -20 degrees outside).

 But like every financial decision, figuring out what is worth the cost can be hard.
 If we did not have kids, the price for living in this neighborhood is probably not worth it.

 If you are thinking about building a new home, make sure you educate yourself on which upgrades are worth the cost.
 Sometimes it can save money waiting to upgrade after you move in, where you don't have to go through a middle man who will charge you more money.

-When building our house, it was too easy to get caught up thinking about upgrades that we didn't need.
+It was too easy to get caught up thinking about upgrades that we didn't need when building our house.